-Largely undisturbed surface water and groundwater systems and regimes providing critical ecosystem services and functions
+Largely undisturbed surface water and groundwater systems and regimes providing important ecosystem services and functions

 - Surface water and groundwater systems, and the interactions between these, underpin and sustain many of the parks' most significant cultural, ecological and social assets, directly and indirectly.
-To maintain the condition of surface and groundwater dependent assets, it is essential that the integrity and normal temporal and spatial fluctuations of the hydrological systems on which they depend is also maintained. - During the dry season, the rivers in the parks are reduced to a series of disconnected pools, some of which - continue to maintain permanent water through the year.
+To maintain the condition of surface and groundwater dependent assets, it is essential that the integrity and normal temporal and spatial fluctuations of the hydrological systems on which they depend is also maintained. - During the dry season, the rivers in the parks are reduced to a series of disconnected pools, some of which continue to maintain permanent water through the year.
 These perennial river pools, as well as springs, soaks and other sites of permanent freshwater, are of very high conservation significance.
-Many species and communities, including some threatened and priority species and communities, are fully or highly dependent on these for their survival.
-During the dry season the river pools are possibly being maintained by groundwater inflow. - While three sites within the parks are recognised in the Directory of Important Wetlands in Australia, all permanent river pools, springs and freshwater habitats in the parks are of high ecological and cultural conservation significance. - Remnant dry monsoon rainforest communities occurring in drier inland parts of the Kimberley are commonly closely associated with springs and other water sources, and likely have a greater degree of groundwater dependency than those in wetter parts of the region. - Surface-groundwater interactions are integral aspects of tufa development - these are karst features that are associated with groundwater-fed springs, streams, seepages and caves, and which commonly support distinctive microbial communities of special conservation significance.
-These features, and associated biota, would be vulnerable to any factors that could substantively alter the usual surface-groundwater interactions. - Garuwa (water) places and flows hold special cultural significance for
+Many species and communities, including some Threatened and Priority species and communities, are highly (and perhaps fully) dependent on these for their survival.
+During the dry season the river pools are possibly being maintained by groundwater inflow.

+- While three sites within the parks are recognised in the Directory of Important Wetlands in Australia, all permanent river pools, springs and freshwater habitats in the parks are of high ecological and cultural conservation significance. - Remnant dry monsoon rainforest communities occurring in drier inland parts of the Kimberley are commonly closely associated with springs and other water sources, and likely have a greater degree of groundwater dependency than those in wetter parts of the region. - Surface-groundwater interactions are integral aspects of tufa development - these are karst features that are associated with groundwater-fed springs, streams, seepages and caves, and which commonly support distinctive microbial communities of special conservation significance.
+These features, and associated biota, would be vulnerable to any factors that could substantively alter the usual surface-groundwater interactions.